akhilaanna/association-between-teenagebirthrate-householdincome-employmentrate/README.md

 How do social and economic factors make an impact on Baltimore City's employment rate?

 ## Data Question
-What is the correlation between teenage birth rate and employment rate using a simple linear regression model?
-What is the correlation between teenage birth rate, household income, and employment rate using a multiple linear regression model?
+What is the association between teenage birth rate and employment rate using a simple linear regression model?
+What is the association between teenage birth rate, household income, and employment rate using a multiple linear regression model?

 Metrics used: teenage birth rate, household income, employment rate in Baltimore City, MD Data retrieved from: [Opportunity Atlas](https://www.opportunityatlas.org/).